 Angel investors are often seasoned entrepreneurs or high-net-worth individuals who invest their own capital into startups at early stages.
 Understanding their motivations is fundamental:

 - Passion for Innovation: Angels are driven by a desire to support innovative ideas that can change industries or improve lives.
-They are attracted to startups that demonstrate originality and a clear vision for the future.
+They are drawn to startups that show originality and a clear vision for the future.

 - Personal Interest and Expertise: Many angel investors prefer to invest in industries they are familiar with, allowing them to contribute not just capital but also knowledge and connections.